-Our Wilfred Ndidi Childhood Story plus Untold Biography Facts brings to you a full account of notable events from his childhood time to date.
+Our Wilfred Ndidi Childhood Story plus Untold Biography Facts brings you a complete account of notable events from his childhood time to date.

-Yes, everyone knows about the fact that he is an [all-action midfielder] but few consider our Wilfred Ndidi’s Biography, which is quite interesting.
+Yes, everyone knows about the fact that he is an all-action combative midfielder.
+However, not many soccer lovers have read Wilfred Ndidi’s Biography, which is quite interesting.
 Now, without further ado, let’s Begin.

 Wilfred Ndidi Childhood Story – Early Life and Family Background:

 For Biography starters, his full name is Onyinye Wilfred Ndidi.
 Ndidi was born on the 16th day of December 1996 in Lagos, Nigeria, to his father (a serving military man at the time of writing) and his mother, who is a trader.